BiffW/BVTA/README.md

   - Physicorium Ammo Box costs no lead
   - Explosive Ammo Box costs double C-4 and contains 200 rounds instead of 100
   - Piercing Ammo Box contains 200 rounds instead of 149
+  - Piercing Bolt afflicts more damage and have a red projectile trace
   - Depleted Fuel Bolt afflicts more damage but less radiation sickness.
 However the maximum radiation sickness afflicted is no more limited
   - Depleted Fuel Ammo Box is sold by military merchants and armory merchants